How to Contact Us

-Chase Whiting is the Executive Assistant for both the International Women's Human Rights Clinic and the Domestic Violence Clinic, where he manages the day-to-day operations of both.
+Briana Hauser is the Executive Assistant for both the International Women's Human Rights Clinic and the Domestic Violence Clinic, where she manages the day-to-day operations of both.
 Briana graduated from Schreyer Honors College at the Pennsylvania State University with a B.S. in Psychology.
-Her work for the clinics includes referral and docket monitoring for the Domestic Violence Clinic and planning the annual fact-finding trips for the International Women's Human Rights Clinic, and providing administrative and financial support for both.
+Her work for the clinics includes referral and docket monitoring for the Domestic Violence Clinic, planning the annual fact-finding trips for the International Women's Human Rights Clinic, and providing administrative and financial support for both.
 Briana is a student in Georgetown's Part-Time J.D.
 Program.